 How to plant arugula seeds:

-Arugula is a quick growing plant that is ready in about 4 weeks.
+Arugula is a quick growing plant that is ready to harvest in about 4 weeks.
 Because it grows so quickly, there is not much need to start your seeds indoors.
-Of course you can if you wish, starting them in seed starters a week to 10 days before you intent on transplanting.
+Of course, you can if you wish, starting them in seed starters a week to 10 days before you intend on transplanting.

 Arugula can also be planted in containers, perfect for those with a small yard and limited space.